Sewer System Management Plan (SSMP)

 UC San Diego developed and is implementing a Sewer System Management Plan (SSMP) to properly manage, operate, and maintain all parts of the sanitary sewer system under campus control.
 The SSMP will help reduce and prevent sanitary sewer overflows (SSOs) and mitigate SSOs if they occur.

 UC San Diego is committed to maintaining a safe, efficient, and environmentally responsible campus infrastructure.
-As part of this commitment, the university is updating the Campus Sanitary Sewer Management Plan (SSMP), which outlines the procedures and best practices for operating and maintaining the sanitary sewer system to prevent releases into the environment and comply with State Water Resources Control Board regulations.
+The Campus Sanitary Sewer Management Plan (SSMP), outlines the procedures and best practices for operating and maintaining the sanitary sewer system to prevent releases into the environment and to comply with State Water Resources Control Board regulations.
 We invite all members of the campus community—students, faculty, staff, and affiliates—to review the 2025 updated SSMP and share feedback.

 Your input is important to support UC San Diego’s environmental stewardship efforts.
-Submit comments by email to ehsea@ucsd.edu by 5 pm on Friday, July 25, 2025.
+Submit comments by email to ehsea@ucsd.edu.
+Contact the EH&S Compliance Officer at (858) 534-9695 if you have questions or need additional information.

 Sanitary sewer overflows